Hardship Deductions in California Child Support Cases

 Note that case law has already decided that siblings, parents, and step-children are not entitled to hardship deductions.
 The way to analyze is to look at the definition of 4071(a)(1): “for which the parent is financially responsible.”
 As much as a parent may be morally responsible for a sibling, parent, or step-child, he/she is not legally responsible for that person.

 Child Support Hardship for Obligees

 Under Family Code section 4071(1), custodial parents who receive child support—also called "obligees"—can request a hardship if their child or children incur an extraordinary health expense, or if there is a catastrophic loss.

 Under Family Code section 4071(2), non-custodial parents who have been ordered to pay child support—also known as "obligors"—can request a hardship in the event of increased living expenses for their children, including children from other relationships.
 For example, let's say custodial mother's ex-husband has another child with his new wife.
 This causes his out-of-pocket expenses to increase beyond the amount outlined in California's child support guidelines, causing him financial hardship if he is required to continue paying the same amount of child support to his ex-wife each month.
 In such a situation, the Court may grant the man a hardship.

 Ultimately whether you are entitled to a hardship or not is a factual determination.
 But much of that determination depends on how your facts are presented to the judicial officer.
 You want an attorney on your side that (1) knows your facts, (2) knows how to present them, and (3) knows the judicial officers’ likes and dislikes.

-For best results, go to court with an attorney by your side.
-Contact the Riverside family law attorneys at the Law Offices of H. William Edgar for assistance.
+For best results, go to Family Court with a divorce and family law team by your side.
+Contact us at the Law Offices of H. William Edgar for assistance.
 We handle cases in Riverside, Temecula, Anaheim, and throughout San Bernardino and Southern California.